Old City of Jerusalem: Jewish Quarter

-The quarter includes the "Karaites' street" (Hebrew: רחוב הקראים, Rhehov Ha'karaim), on which the old Anan ben David Kenesa is located.
+Its population was 3,240 in 2020.

-Moroccan Quarter
+Mughrabi Quarter

-There was previously a small Moroccan quarter in the Old City.
-Within a week of the Six-Day War's end, the Moroccan quarter was largely destroyed in order to give visitors better access to the Western Wall by creating the Western Wall plaza.
-The parts of the Moroccan Quarter that were not destroyed are now part of the Jewish Quarter.
+There was previously a small Mughrabi Quarter in the Old City.
+Within a week of the Six-Day War's end, the quarter was largely destroyed in order to give visitors better access to the Western Wall by creating the Western Wall Plaza.
+The parts of the quarter that were not destroyed are now part of the Jewish Quarter.
 Simultaneously with the demolition, a new regulation was set into place by which the only access point for non-Muslims to the Temple Mount is through the Gate of the Moors, which is reached via the so-called Mughrabi Bridge.

 Gates

 During different periods, the city walls followed different outlines and had a varying number of gates.
 During the era of the crusader Kingdom of Jerusalem for instance, Jerusalem had four gates, one on each side.
 The current walls were built by Suleiman the Magnificent, who provided them with six gates; several older gates, which had been walled up before the arrival of the Ottomans, were left as they were.
 As to the previously sealed Golden Gate, Suleiman at first opened and rebuilt it, but then walled it up again as well.
 The number of operational gates was brought back to seven after the addition of the New Gate in 1887; a smaller one, popularly known as the Tanners' Gate, has been opened for visitors after being discovered and unsealed during excavations in the 1990s.
 The sealed historic gates comprise four that are at least partially preserved (the double Golden Gate in the eastern wall, and the Single, Triple, and Double Gates in the southern wall), with several other gates discovered by archaeologists of which only traces remain (the Gate of the Essenes on Mount Zion, the gate of Herod's royal palace south of the citadel, and the vague remains of what 19th-century explorers identified as the Gate of the Funerals (Bab al-Jana'iz) or of al-Buraq (Bab al-Buraq) south of the Golden Gate).

 Until 1887, each gate was closed before sunset and opened at sunrise.
 These gates have been known by a variety of names used in different historical periods and by different communities.